 We had become surrounded by shoppers and diners.
 I put it in reverse and did 1 kph backwards around the S turn until I reached the point where the truck had turned in.
 We went up that sidewalk and into the square.
 Yep, it was a city square.
 It was a park.
 The landscaper was nowhere to be seen.

 We were in a beautiful square paved in concrete and rows of tiles, with beds of flowers, shrubs and small trees here and there.
 Kids were playing soccer.
 Lovers were sitting on benches making out.
 Workers were carrying building supplies into a house.
 The square was surrounded by ancient homes with recent paint, with old sculptures, with tiny gardens, with old fences, and dogs and cats here and there.
 It was a neighborhood tucked in behind the tourist lanes.
-It was the place you wished you had grown up.
-But you were the idiot in the Enterprise rental car.
+It was the place you wished you had grown up in.
+But you were the American idiot in the Enterprise rental car.
+(Little did you know you were in the middle of earning an international bozo award.)

 Strange thing though: nobody seemed to notice, or care, that a rental car was off to one side with the engine running and two American tourists freaking out in the front seats.
 It was as if it made total sense that a tiny car was idling on ancient limestone pavers.